 These hikes, every Saturday morning, are usually 3 - 6 miles long and are generally rated easy to moderate although could include steep climbs, rock scrambling and ledges.
 The goal of the Rustlers is to provide a half day experience and will include one break.
 Completion of a Rustler hike will generally be in the range of three to four hours.

-These hikes, on every Sunday afternoon, are usually 3-4 miles long.
+These hikes, on every Sunday, are usually 3-4 miles long.
 Generally, they are rated as moderate or easy, although in some instances they include steep climbs, rock-scrambling, and small ledges.
 They nearly always have as their objective either interesting view-points or natural features.
 The pace is adjusted to fit the group.